-Quitting smoking is beneficial for an individual’s health, and various tips can help.
+The benefits of stopping smoking are numerous; several tips to quit smoking can help.
 Your doctor may recommend medications to reduce cravings, while a few lifestyle modifications can boost motivation.
+Choose a no smoking zone/area to stay determined.
 Varenicline, nicotine replacement patches, and other aids to help quit smoking are available online at a very low price.

 Stop smoking products are divided into two classes:

 The FDA approves seven medications to help you break your nicotine addiction.
 Some over-the-counter nicotine replacement therapies include nicotine gum, patches, and lozenges.
 Prescription nicotine replacement therapies include the nicotine inhaler and nicotine nasal spray.
 There are also two non-nicotine prescription medicines, namely Varenicline and Bupropion, that can help you quit.